Easy ways to recycle at home

 Many of us already separate our recyclables from our general rubbish in the kitchen, but did you know there’s a lot more you can be doing in the home to reduce your waste and manage your carbon footprint?

-For Global Recycling Day, we’ve shared an insight into a number of different things you can do around your home that you might not have thought of, enabling you to live more sustainably and help the planet for generations to come.
+We’ve shared an insight into a number of different things you can do around your home that you might not have thought of, enabling you to live more sustainably and help the planet for generations to come.

 We already know that separating cans, glass bottles and plastics is the easiest way to help with the waste output from your house, but did you know that one recycled drinks can is enough to power a TV for four hours, and plastic bottles can be made into football shirts, fleeces and new plastic bottles?
 So every time you put a plastic container or a drinks bottle in the recycling bin, you can be reassured that you’re making a difference.